Discovery

 Stakeholder interviews, org access, agent telemetry review.
 I learn how the program actually runs, not how the steerco describes it.

-Data-access map, security and sharing audit, architecture remediation plan.
+Data-access map, security and sharing audit, remediation plan.
 The week the diagram earns its keep.

 Sequenced fixes, build vs. configure calls, dependency graph.
 Procurement-ready scope and a yes / no decision your CTO can sign.

-Direct delivery, or alongside your SI partner as architecture authority.
-Retainer shape, 30-day notice either way.
+Direct delivery, or alongside your SI partner as delivery and governance authority.
+Transformation Leadership retainer shape, 30-day notice either way.

 Every artifact is a file your team can open, edit, and forward without me in the loop.
 Same templates across every engagement.